 - 1. Handle small delicate equipment/objects without extraneous movement, contamination, or destruction - 2.
 Move, position, turn, transfer, assist with lifting, or lift or carry clients without injury to clients, self, or others - 3.
 Maintain balance from any position - 4.
 Stand on both legs - 5.
 Coordinate hand/eye movements - 6.
 Push/pull heavy objects without injury to client, self, or others - 7.
 Stand, bend, walk, and/or sit for 6-12 hours in a clinical setting performing physical activities requiring energy without jeopardizing the safety of the client, self, or others - 8.
 Walk without a cane, walker, or crutches - 9.
 Function with hands free for nursing care and transporting items - 10.
-Transport self and client without the use of electrical devices

-- 11. Flex, abduct, and rotate all joints freely - 12.
+Transport self and client without the use of electrical devices - 11.
+Flex, abduct, and rotate all joints freely - 12.
 Respond rapidly to emergency situations - 13.
 Maneuver in small areas - 14.
 Perform daily care functions for the client - 15.
 Coordinate fine and gross motor hand movements to provide safe effective nursing care - 16.
-Calibrate/use equipment - 17.
-Execute movement required to provide nursing care in all health care settings - 18.
-Perform CPR and physical assessment - 19.
-Operate a computer e.
+Calibrate/use equipment e.
 Professional Behavior

+- 17. Execute movement required to provide nursing care in all health care settings

+- 18. Perform CPR and physical assessment

+- 19. Operate a computer

 - 1. Convey caring, respect, sensitivity, tact, compassion, empathy, tolerance, and a healthy attitude toward others - 2.
 Demonstrate a mentally healthy attitude that is age appropriate in relationship to the client - 3.
 Handle multiple tasks concurrently - 4.
 Perform safe, effective nursing care for clients in a caring context - 5.
 Understand and follow the policies and procedures of the College and clinical agencies - 6.
 Understand the consequences of violating the student code of conduct - 7.
 Understand that posing a direct threat to others is unacceptable and subjects one to discipline - 8.
 Meet qualifications for licensure by examination as stipulated by the Alabama Board of Nursing - 9.
 Not to pose a threat to self or others - 10.
 Function effectively in situations of uncertainty and stress inherent in providing nursing care - 11.
-Adapt to changing environments and situations

-- 12. Remain free of chemical dependency - 13.
+Adapt to changing environments and situations - 12.
+Remain free of chemical dependency - 13.
 Report promptly to clinicals and remain for 6-12 hours on the clinical unit - 14.
 Provide nursing care in an appropriate time frame - 15.
 Accept responsibility, accountability, and ownership of one's actions - 16.
 Seek supervision/consultation in a timely manner - 17.
-Examine and modify one's own behavior when it interferes with nursing care or learning
+Examine and modify one's own behavior when it interferes with nursing care or learning provision of appropriate reasonable accommodations.

-Upon admission, an individual who discloses a disability may request reasonable accommodations.
-Individuals will be asked to provide documentation of the disability in order to assist with the provision of appropriate reasonable accommodations.
 The College will provide reasonable accommodations, but is not required to substantially alter the requirements or nature of the program or provide accommodations that inflict an undue burden on the College.
 In order to be admitted one must be able to perform all of the essential functions with or without reasonable accommodations.
 If an individual's health changes during the program of learning, so that the essential functions cannot be met with or without reasonable accommodations, the student will be withdrawn from the nursing program.
 The nursing faculty reserves the right at any time to require an additional medical examination at the student's expense in order to assist with the evaluation of the student's ability to perform the essential functions.